Bearer shares were once a favorite tool of the offshore world. They offered complete anonymity and could be easily bought or sold… 100% anonymously.

 In other words, immobilized bearer shares are not much different than holding registered shares in a country with a private corporate registry.

 If you’re considering owning a company through bearer shares, you need to know the pitfalls and challenges that you’re going to face.
-In this section, that’s exactly what we’ll cover, including some of the most pressing challenges and inconveniences that arise when using bearer shares.
+In this section, that’s exactly what we’ll cover, including some of the most pressing bear shares disadvantages.

 Bearer shares are demonized by governments.
 They’re typically cited as a force for evil — enabling criminals, terrorists, and tax evaders to remain anonymous while skirting regulators and authorities.
 So it’s no surprise that most countries have banned bearer shares altogether.